 • Publish an article or note on a public interest topic.

-• Find interesting pro bono work and/or do a Spring Break Caravan.
+• Find interesting pro bono work and/or take part in a Spring Break Caravan.

 Find a Summer Position